DanielThomas/oh-your-dotfiles/README.md

 #### Ignoring Directories ####

-By default `.git` directories and `bin/` directories are ignored.
-Add a `.dotfiles_ignore` file to a directory to ignore that directory completely.
+Hidden files and directories and `bin/` directories are ignored by default.
+To ignore a specific directory, add a `.dotfiles_ignore` file to a directory.

-Run `dotfiles_ignored` to see the list of ignored directories, or `dotfiles_find \*` to see all candidate files.
+Run `dotfiles_ignored` to see the list of ignored directories and `dotfiles_find \*` to see all candidate files.

 ### Installers ###